 Roles and Responsibilities of a Finance Department

 This is the most basic function of the finance department.
-It involves the day-to-day recording, analysing and interpreting of a company’s financial transactions.
+It involves the day-to-day recording, analysis and interpretation of a company’s financial transactions.
 This will include the tracking of all expenses (purchases, payments etc.) and sales of finished products.
-In some start up companies, this role is often carried out by a bookkeeper who might be replaced by more specialized payables and receivables clerks as the company grows or expands its operations.
+In some startup companies, this role is often carried out by a bookkeeper who might be replaced by more specialized payables and receivables clerks as the company grows or expands its operations.

 b.
 Management of company’s cash flow

 It is the duty of the finance department to manage all cash flows into and out of a company and ensure that there are enough funds available to meet the day-to-day running of the company.
 This area also encompasses the credit and collections policies for the company’s customers, to ensure that vendors and creditors are paid correctly and on time; and that the company is also paid correctly and as when due.

 c.
 Budgets and forecasting

 In this function, the finance department works with managers to prepare the company’s budgets and forecasts and also give feedback with regards to the financial standing of the company.
 This information can be used to fulfil the cash needs of each department, plan company staffing levels, plan asset purchase and expansions at minimum cost before they become necessary.
 The finance department can also use past records from respective departments to make better budget and forecast over long-term and short-term time horizons.

 It is the duty of the finance department to advise companies on the best financing mix that could yield the company the best profit and also help them source longer-term financing at the lowest cost such that there is a profit level of liquidity.
 Some of the many varied paths a company can source funds to finance their business as discussed in one of our articles “10 Most Common Ways to Finance Your Business” include bank credit or private lender debt or, share issues to private investors (where applicable).